kajtd/MD-Previewer/README.md

 ![Website img](./screencapture.png)

-Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
+MD-Previewer is a lightweight markup language that you can use to add formatting elements to plaintext text documents.

 <!-- TECHNOLOGIES -->